-HDMs are poikilothermic and cannot regulate their own body temperature.
-Therefore their duration of life may vary, depending on the temperature and humidy of their habitat.
-The life cycle of HDMs comprise of different stages: egg, 6-legged larva, two phases of 8-legged nymphs, and the final stage is an adult individual.
-The development from egg to adult, at an optimal laboratory condition, takes 3-4 weeks.
-The males have a life span of of approx. 60-80 days.
+House dust mites are poikilothermic and cannot regulate their own body temperature.
+Therefore their duration of life may vary, depending on the temperature and humidity of their habitat.
+The life cycle of HDM’s comprise of different stages: egg, 6-legged larva, two phases of 8-legged nymphs, and the final stage is an adult individual.
+The development from egg to adult, in an optimal laboratory condition, takes 3-4 weeks.
+The males have a life span of of approx. 70 days.
 The females live longer, around 100 days.
-The life time of course depends on the temperature and humidity of their habitat.
-The female house dust mites are making sure that they the HDM population will grow, every 3 weeks they produce a new generation of hungry house dust mites.
-Female HDMs can produce 40-80 eggs during their life cycle (Colloff, 2009).
-In their lifetime the HDMs produce a large amount of droppings (excrements), the weight of the excrements is around 200 times their own body weight.
+Furthermore the life time depends on the temperature and humidity of their habitat.
+The female house dust mites make sure that the population will grow, every 3 weeks they produce a new generation of hungry house dust mites.
+In addition female House dust mites can produce 80 eggs during their life cycle (Colloff, 2009).
+In their lifetime they produce a large amount of droppings (excrements), the weight of the excrements is around 200 times their own body weight.

-HDM populations fluctuate throughout the season.
-In general, the size of the HDM populations within the north of Europe are the largest at the end of the summer and autumn.
-HDM population size declines in the winter.
-In autumn, a larger population correlates with increased production of allergens and therefore increased frequency of disease symptoms.
-In humid climates, HDM populations are larger in comparison with dry climates (Colloff, 2009).
+The populations fluctuate throughout the season.
+In general, the size of the populations within the north of Europe are the largest at the end of the summer and autumn.
+The house dust mite population size declines in the winter.
+However in autumn, a larger population correlates with increased production of allergens and therefore symptoms of diseases frequently increase in this period.
+In humid climates the populations are larger in comparison with dry climates (Colloff, 2009).

 Why do house dust mites produce allergens?